Dave Mustaine: Fallen Angels

-Fallen Angels was the name of the short-lived band that Mustaine founded after his departure from Metallica.
+Fallen Angels was a short-lived band that Mustaine founded after his departure from Metallica.
 In April 1983, after returning to California to live with his mother, he landed what he calls his first real job with the aid of Robbie McKinney.
 McKinney and a friend, Matt Kisselstein, worked with Mustaine as telemarketers.
 Mustaine quit his job after earning enough money to move to an apartment in Hollywood, and recruited McKinney, who played guitar, and Kisselstein, who played bass, for his band Fallen Angels.
 In his biography, Mustaine describes that "We lacked the chemistry, the energy, the spark—or whatever you want to call it—that gives a band life in its infancy."
 The partnership did not last.

 This paved the way for his partnership with Dave Ellefson and Greg Handevidt.
 Ellefson was playing the opening bass line of Van Halen's "Runnin' with the Devil" in the apartment below Mustaine's.
 After stomping on the floor and shouting for them to stop, Mustaine, being hung over at the time, took a potted plant and threw it out of his window and hit the air conditioner of the apartment below.
 This resulted in the two coming up to Mustaine's apartment to ask for cigarettes.
 Mustaine replied "There's a store on the corner" and slammed the door in their faces.
 A few minutes later, they knocked on the door, this time asking if they could buy him beer.
 Mustaine's reply: 'OK, now you are talking'.
 They spent the night talking about music, and soon after, Mustaine, Ellefson and Handevidt were bandmates.

 With little confidence in his own vocal capabilities, Mustaine added 'Lor' Kane to the Fallen Angels roster.
 Kane did not stay long, although he is credited for the suggestion that they should change the name to Megadeth, knowing that Mustaine had written a song of the same name.
 After Kane left, the first of many drummers, Dijon Carruthers, joined the band.
 The lineup of Mustaine, Ellefson, Handevidt, and Carruthers was one of the first incarnations of Megadeth.